SloCompTech/docker-openvpn/root/defaults/example/config/basic_nat/README.md

 - Works out of the box on bridge or host network
 - NAT (Network translation protocol)
 - Has configuration wizard
+- LAN protection (does not allow traffic to LANs connected to server)

 ## Configure